memfault/interrupt/_drafts/platformio.md

+---
 title: What About PlatformIO?
 description:
     An overview of PlatformIO, as well as a getting started example on STM32.
 author: francois
 ---

-A few weeks ago, I wrote about MCU SDKs and how frustrating I sometimes found it to be confronted with one Eclipse-based IDE after another.
+A few weeks ago, [I wrote about MCU SDKs]({% post_url 2020-11-10-the-best-and-worst-mcu-sdks %}) and how frustrating I sometimes found it to be confronted with one Eclipse-based IDE after another.
 If you haven't read my latest updates to that post, check it out!